Minerals and Energy

 Brief History of Kimberley Mining

 The Kimberley region has a long history of mining activity, commencing with the discovery of gold in Halls Creek in 1885 which led to a brief gold rush, opened up the east Kimberley, the port of Wyndham and the establishment of a number of cattle stations.The construction of the first iron ore mine in WA began in 1944 on Cockatoo Island, with the first shipments of iron ore made in 1951.
 In the 1980s diamond and zinc/lead deposits were discovered and mines were commissioned at Argyle (diamonds) and Cadjebut (zinc/lead).
-Further exploration for a variety of resources, including gold near Halls Creek, continues.
+Further exploration for a variety of resources, including gold and now rare earths near Halls Creek, continues.

 Status and Trends